daehwankim12/LMSstat/README.md

 The package includes

-* Simple Statistics :u-test, t-test, post hocs of Anova and Kruskal Wallis with FDR adjusted values
+* Simple Statistics :u-test, t-test, post-hocs of Anova and Kruskal-Wallis with FDR adjusted values

-* Bar, Box, Dot, Violin plots with significance (u-test, t-test, post hocs of Anova and Kruskal Wallis)
+* Bar, Box, Dot, Violin plots with significance (u-test, t-test, post-hocs of Anova and Kruskal-Wallis)

 * Scaling & Transformation